Azure/pcs-cli/README.md

 ### Deploy Azure Resources

-1. `azpcs -t remotemonitoring -s standard`
+1. `pcs -t remotemonitoring -s standard`
 2. Follow the on-screen prompts
 3. The results of the deployment will be saved to a file named {deployment-name}-output.json